aaronshunter/public/teleprompter/teleprompter.md

 In the end, the teleprompter is one of the best enhancements to my desk setup and I wish I added it years ago.
 Virtual engagements will **never** be the same.
 Totally worth the money, time, and energy.

 Alright everyone.
-I hope you found this helpful and remember:
+I hope you found this helpful.
+Take care!
-Happy cloud computing from all of us here at AWS!